 21 resolutions for 2021

-1. Start my garden
+1. Eat fresh vegetables from my garden

 With my new home, I’m looking forward to growing my first vegetables in my very own vegetable garden this summer.
 Get me those fresh tomatoes.